 Areas of expertise: the history of labor, modern America, and New York City.

 Joshua received a B.A. from Harvard University and M.A. and Ph.D. degrees from Rutgers University.
 He previously taught at Columbia University and the College at Old Westbury, SUNY.
 He has written extensively about the history of labor, modern America, and New York City.
-His books include Working-Class New York: Life and Labor since World War II; In Transit: The Transport Workers Union in New York City, 1933-1966; and Audacious Democracy: Labor, Intellectuals, and the Social Renewal of America (co-edited with Steve Fraser).
-He co-authors (with Steve Fraser) a column in New Labor Forum on historical precedents for current events.
-Professor Freeman has appeared in several television documentaries, including Ric Burns’ New York, and has consulted for unions and for the New York City Central Labor Council on strategy and internal education.
-He is currently writing a history of the United States since World War II, which will be the final volume of the Penguin History of the United States.
+His books include Working-Class New York: Life and Labor since World War II; American Empire: The Rise of a Global Power, the Democratic Revolution at Home; In Transit: The Transport Workers Union in New York City, 1933-1966; and Audacious Democracy: Labor, Intellectuals, and the Social Renewal of America (co-edited with Steve Fraser).
+Professor Freeman has appeared in several television documentaries, including the recent American Experience episode, “Blackout” and Ric Burns’ New York, and has consulted for unions and for the New York City Central Labor Council on strategy and internal education.
+His new book, Behemoth: The Factory and the Making of the Modern World, will be published by W.W.
+Norton in February 2018.

 Academic Director and Associate Professor of Labor Studies at the Joseph S. Murphy Institute for Worker Education